jsabater/calabruix/content/privacy.md

 description: "Privacy and cookies policy"
 ---

-This site neither uses cookies nor any software that tracks and collects data in the background.
+This site neither uses cookies nor any software that tracks or collects data in the background.
 Moreover, I recommend using browsers that respect privacy.

 All of the software used in this website adheres to the open-source philosophy.
 If you appreciate my work and it has saved you time, please consider supporting me with a donation [through PayPal](https://www.paypal.me/JaumeSabater), buying me [a coffee](https://buymeacoffee.com/jsabater), or buying me [a Ko-Fi](https://ko-fi.com/jabater).